mvrahden/ansible-project-kubernetes/playbooks/README.md

   ...
   ```
   - Make sure these ips are vacant in your network, as they will be statically defined.
-  - These **target ips** (subnet and ip endings/last digit) need to be defined in the variable files under `inventory/group_vars/kube_master/all.yml` and `inventory/group_vars/kube_slaves/all.yml`.
+  - These **target ips** (subnet and ip endings/last digit) need to be defined in the variable file under `inventory/group_vars/all/all.yml`.
 This is guarantees, that the static ips will be set the right way and that the following plays can rely on these values.
   - The variable files under `inventory/group_vars/kube_master` and `inventory/group_vars/kube_slaves` need to get some basic information in order to set the networking interface profiles right.
 Things like DNS servers and network gateways need to be set.
 If you don't want to specify these things, just comment out the lines of those entries and default networking logic will take over.
-  - the file `inventory/group_vars/all/k8s.yml` you have to define the kube-master.
+  - the file `inventory/group_vars/all/k8s.yml` you have to define the **kube-master**.
+(Currently this provisioning project only supports a single-master setup.
+It is intended to develop this provisioning furhter to support multi-master setups as well.)
-  - the file `inventory/group_vars/all/all.yml` contains the primary domain of the cluster.
+  - the file `inventory/group_vars/all/all.yml` contains the **primary domain** of the cluster.
 This value can also be configured.

 ## 0b-bootstrap.yml